-6 Issues to Consider Before Agreeing to Be a Loan Guarantor
+7 Issues to Consider Before Being a Loan Guarantor in Singapore

 If you have been approached by a friend, family member or business associate to act as a guarantor for their loan, it is crucial that you understand the consequences should you agree to sign as guarantor.
 Many guarantors sign their friend’s loan agreements for a vehicle purchase without a second thought, forget all about it and are shocked to later receive a legal demand for repayment from the lender, when this is precisely what they signed up for.

 Once you sign up to be a guarantor, it can be difficult to change your mind later.
-Carefully consider the following 6 issues before agreeing to become a guarantor.
+Carefully consider the following 7 issues before agreeing to become a loan guarantor in Singapore.

 1. Are you able and willing to pay the loan amount?

 This is the single most important question you need to ask yourself.
 By signing as a guarantor, you are essentially agreeing to step into the borrower’s shoes and, in certain circumstances set out in the loan agreement, take on all of the borrower’s obligations – most crucially, the repayment of the loan amount at the interest rate set out in the loan agreement.

 Ultimately, you need to be prepared to accept the risk that the lender will seek to recover the loan from you.

 There are many scenarios in which the lender can demand repayment from the guarantor and it is very difficult to accurately predict the likelihood of any one of those scenarios happening.
 Therefore, if you sign on as a guarantor for a friend, make sure it’s a friend whose loan you won’t mind paying in full if necessary without damaging your friendship.

 If the amount of the loan together with the interest is more than you are prepared to lose, do not sign.